topimiettinen/libaslrmalloc/README.md

 - Chromium crashes.
 - 0ad starts very fast, but crashes later.
 - 32 bit applications like Steam are not supported (and Steam also uses Chromium).

+## Contribute

+GitHub pull requests should be used for enhancements and new features.
+Bugs and other feedback should be reported as GitHub issues.

+Please follow the existing coding style.

+When adding new code, new automated tests should be added to keep code test coverage high.
+It's OK not to test all kernel related issues and some assertions for internal errors can't be tested.
+Low memory tests could be added in the future to test further code paths.

+## Releases

+TODO: probably SemVer, git tags

+## Security and vulnerability reporting policy

+TODO: just open GitHub issues for now